 Blue River passes through this long alpine lake, offering additional places for fly-fishing.
 All the campgrounds have beautiful views of the lake.
 Be sure to pick up supplies in Silverthorne or Kremmling, as there’s only one bait shop/general store around the lake in Heeney.

 Camping: There are several fairly primitive, national forest campgrounds around the lake.
-Each has vault toilets; $13/night + additional $5 for each vehicle more than two vehicles.
-There’s no hookups or water.
+Each has vault toilets; $13/night + an additional fee for each vehicle more than two vehicles.
+There are no hookups or water.
 Sites begin opening around May.
 Reservations

 - Cataract Creek – 5 sites with tables, first-come, first-serve